Johann Sidaner

 Johann Sidaner (born 30 May 1977) is a French football manager.
-He trained as young football player in FC Nantes until he was 16.
-Then, he started his coach career as former in USSA Vertou at 22 years old.
-He enabled this club to access to the National 3 Championship.
-In 2011, he signed in FC Nantes as pre academy director.
+He trained as a young football player in FC Nantes until he was 16.
+Then, at 22 years old, he started his coaching career as a member of USSA Vertou.
+He enabled this club to access the National 3 Championship.
+In 2011, he signed with FC Nantes as pre-academy director.
 In 2016, he enabled his team to win the famous trophy in Mondial Montaigu.
-In 2019, he was champion of France with his U17 Team by beating Olympique Lyonnais in semi final (3-1) and Lille OSC in final (6-2).
+In 2019, he was champion of France with his U17 Team by beating Olympique Lyonnais in the semi-final (3-1) and Lille OSC in the final (6-2).
 Since 2022, he has managed the New Caledonia national team.
-In December 2023, he won the golden medal during Pacific Games Sol 2023 with the selection A by beating Vanuatu 1-0 and Salomons Island 2-2 (9-8) in front of their public for the final win.
+In December 2023, he won the gold medal during the Pacific Games Sol 2023 with the selection A by beating Vanuatu 1-0 and Solomon Islands 2-2 (9-8) in front of their public for the final win.